rioshen/reverse-engineering-project/README.md

 }
 ```

-However, when I analyze the format string part, I found that the author (intentionally) leaves a bug in it.
+However, when I analyzed the format string part, I found that the author (intentionally) leaves a bug.
 When call built-in function `wsprintf`, the author uses two format character `%ld-%lu`, but I can only find one `push` operation which pushes the `calculated_serial` variable.
 It means that the author missed one variable (`push` operation) for the formated string:

 ```C
 wsprintf(var_108, "RS-%ld-lu", calculated_serial);
 ```

 This implicit bug leads to that for different platform or computers, the second part `%lu` will be a random unsigned integer.
-At this point, I start to use **Debugging** approach to auditing the general register to find out the missing part.
+At this point, I start to use **Debugging** approach to audit the general register to find out the missing part.

 ### Debugging in Action
 Get back to the Assembly code, we can find that `var_108` is used to store the formated result, so I add a breakpoint: